pratixashah/Citi-Bike-Analysis/README.md

  4. As per data, Numbers of bikers for all the ages has been reduced except bikers from the age 51 which has increased from 272 to 14K.

 # 3. Trip Duration(in Hrs.) by Age:
+- It displays an Avereage Trip duration in Hours by Age.
+- Analysis:
+ 1. March 2019 - The average Trip duration varies from 0.06 hours to 0.8 hours.
+Maximun trip duration observed was 0.8 hours for 20 yers old bikers and the minimum trip duration observed was 0.06 hours for 68 years old.
+ 2. March 2021 - The average Trip duration varies from 0.04 hours to 2.6 hours.
+Maximun trip duration observed was 2.6 hours for 28 yers old bikers and the minimum trip duration observed was 0.04 hours for 19 years old.
+ 3. Analysis shows that trip duration has been increased during pandemic, as people prefer biking more than other activity/resource.